anaouse/anaouse.github.io/posts/shixian4/shixian4.md

 I got the same error.
 I just installed microsoft visual redistributable c++ latest version.
 It is working for me and restart: https://github.com/ollama/ollama/issues/8770

-llm->src\lib\components\chat\Messages\ResponseMessage.svelte->render:
+llm>>src\lib\components\chat\Messages\ResponseMessage.svelte>>render:

 Summary: The Lifecycle of a Message in this Component

 Initiation: A new message object is created in the history store with done: false and an empty content string.
-The component renders a <Skeleton /> loader.
+The component renders a Skeleton loader.

 Streaming: The parent component receives tokens from the LLM and appends them to message.content in the history store.

-Real-time Update: The $: ... block in ResponseMessage detects the change and updates its view, showing the growing text inside the <ContentRenderer />.
+Real-time Update: The $: ... block in ResponseMessage detects the change and updates its view, showing the growing text inside the ContentRenderer.

 Completion: The stream ends.
 The parent component sets done: true in the history store.
 Final Render: The component updates one last time.
 Now, because message.done is true, the action buttons (Copy, Edit, Regenerate, Rate) and any follow-up prompts appear below the completed message.